Why Travel Writer Pat Yale Never Left Turkey

 Pat Yale shows her author photo in the Lonely Planet guide to Turkey

-Pat, What originally brought you to Turkey?
+Pat, what originally brought you to Turkey?

 Have you ever met your celebrity crush?